 The GRACE-based OMC products described and used here are an update of the products described and used in the first submission of this manuscript (Horwath et al., 2021b).
-The update consisted in replacing previous standards to new standards concerning the degree-one and C20 series used as well as the inclusion of ICE-6G D (instead of ICE-6G C) in our comparison of GIA corrections.
+The update consisted in replacing previous standards to newadopt recent standards concerning the degree-one and C20 series used as well as the inclusion of ICE-6G\D (instead of ICE-6G\C) in our comparison of GIA corrections.
+The products are an update to previous estimates by Horwath et al. (2019).
 Consequently, the ensembles adopted for the uncertainty assessment related to GIA, degree-one and C20 were also updated.
-The updated global OMC trend estimates (for identical periods) are larger than prior to the update.
+The Our updated estimated global OMC trends estimates (for identical periods) are larger than prior to the updateaccording to those previous estimates.
 The difference (updated trend minus previous trend) is mainly due to the updated degree-one treatment and depends on the GIA model involved in the degree-one estimation.
-Incidentally, this difference is largest for our preferred choice of the GIA model by Caron et al. (2018), where it amounts to 0.43 mm yr-1.
+Incidentally, this difference is largest for our preferred choice of the GIA model by Caron et al. (2018), where the differenceit amounts to 0.43 mm yr-1.
 This difference is outside the assessed one-sigma uncertainty but inside the 1.65-sigma range that would correspond to a 90% confidence range.
 The sensitivity of GRACE-based OMC trends observed here and in previous studies (Blazquez et al., 2018, Uebbing et al. 2019, Dobslaw et al. 2020) corroborates the uncertainty on the order of a few tenths of millimetres per year that remains associated to GRACE-based OMC trends.